 Meanwhile, ten countries have adopted legislation prohibiting investment in cluster munitions.
-In the Netherlands, Dutch financial institutions are forbidden to make direct investments in cluster munitions producers, effective 1 January 2013.
-Additionally, there are twenty-nine other countries that, while not yet having adopted legislation, have stated that they consider investments in cluster munitions to be prohibited under the Convention on Cluster Munitions.
+In the Netherlands for example, Dutch financial institutions are prohibited to make direct investments in cluster munitions producers, as of 1 January 2013.
+Additionally, there are thirty other countries that, while not yet having adopted legislation, have stated that they consider investments in cluster munitions to be prohibited under the Convention on Cluster Munitions.

-A growing number of financial institutions have modified or introduced new policies on cluster as a result of the Stop Explosive Investment campaign.
-Some of the producers of cluster munitions have stopped the production, this could be the result of a lack of financial flows.
+A growing number of financial institutions have modified or introduced new policies on cluster munitions as a result of the Stop Explosive Investment campaign.
+Some of the producers of cluster munitions have stopped the production, which can likely be attributed partly to a reduced availability of international funds.

 - Dutch case study - A ban on investments in producers of cluster munitions

 - Fact sheet Cluster munition producer Poongsan delivers coin blanks to signatories and states parties to the convention of cluster munitions

 - Worldwide Investments in Cluster Munitions: a shared responsiblity (May 2017 update)

 - Key Findings from the May 2017 update of Worldwide Investments in Cluster Munitions

 - Worldwide Investments in Cluster Munitions

 Activities & Results